gvsam7/Deep_Augmentations/README.md

 This project is part of the British academy [Satellite/Aerial Image Segmentation](https://wearepal.ai/projects/ssrp) project.
 The aim is to apply deep learning techniques, to map peri-urban agriculture in Ghaziabad India; and research ways of integrating multiple types of data through a web-based mapping and visualisation tool.
 Thus, support research and stakeholder engagement to understand the trade-offs between Sustainable Development goals (SDGs) in urbanising contexts.
 For this project, a classifier that classifies scenes from aerial images was designed.
 The architecture is comprised of Convolutional Neural Networks.
 The dataset is comprised of satellite/aerial images depicting land scenes from Ghaziabad India.
 Classifier predictions are imported to the web application for visualisation.

-Moreover, investigate Deep Learning model robustness to domain shifts such as year/season data sources.
+Moreover, conducting an investigation regarding Deep Learning model robustness to domain shifts such as year/season data sources.

 ![alt text](https://github.com/gvsam7/Deep_Augmentations/blob/main/Images/SSRP_Classifier.PNG)